ocornut/imgui/docs/FONTS.md

 ## Using FreeType Rasterizer (imgui_freetype)

-- Dear ImGui uses imstb\_truetype.h to rasterize fonts (with optional oversampling).
+- Dear ImGui uses [stb_truetype.h](https://github.com/nothings/stb/) to rasterize fonts (with optional oversampling).
 This technique and its implementation are not ideal for fonts rendered at small sizes, which may appear a little blurry or hard to read.
-- There is an implementation of the ImFontAtlas builder using FreeType that you can use in the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
+- You can however use `imgui_freetype.cpp` from the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
 - FreeType supports auto-hinting which tends to improve the readability of small fonts.
 - Read documentation in the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
 - Correct sRGB space blending will have an important effect on your font rendering quality.